BigSoftVideo/DOTE/export.md

 If you have followed _DOTE_'s format and layout conventions, then there are several choices of line numbering.

-- `None`: No line numbers are added
+- `None`: No line numbers are added.
-- `All`: Every line is given a number starting at 1
+- `All`: Every line is given a number starting at 1.
-- `Only main lines`: Only a speaker tier or a timing tier are given line numbers
+- `Only primary lines`: Only a primary speaker tier or a timing interval tier are given line numbers.
-- `Only first of main lines`: Only the first instance of a speaker tier is given a line number if the same speaker continues on the next tier
+- `Only first instance of consecutive primary lines`: Only the first instance of a primary speaker tier is given a line number if the same speaker continues in the next [neighbourhood](jefferson.md#neighbourhood).

 #### Number the metadata lines